hmqcnoesy/booknotes/Web/Matts Curly Braces.md

 ####display

-Several examples and explanations above have discussed the difference between a block element and an inline element.
+Several examples and explanations above have mentioned the difference between a block element and an inline element.
 CSS makes changing the behavior of these elements a simple property assignment.